Data Processing Agreement

 3. Scope of processing

-Field-Logic processes personal data only as necessary to provide the Service to the Customer and on the Customer's documented instructions, which include these Terms, the Privacy Policy, and any in-product configuration the Customer sets (for example, retention settings or sub-processor opt-outs).
+Field Logic processes personal data only as necessary to provide the Service to the Customer and on the Customer's documented instructions, which include the Terms, this DPA, the Customer's use and configuration of the Service, and other written instructions agreed by the parties.
+Field Logic will immediately inform the Customer if, in its opinion, an instruction infringes applicable data-protection law.

 The Annex below describes the nature, purpose, duration, categories of personal data, and categories of data subjects.

-• process personal data only on the Customer's documented instructions, including with regard to transfers outside the UK / EEA;
+- process personal data only on the Customer's documented instructions, including with regard to transfers outside the UK / EEA, unless applicable law requires otherwise; where legally permitted, Field Logic will tell the Customer of that requirement before processing;

-• assist the Controller, taking into account the nature of processing, in fulfilling its obligations to respond to data-subject requests, conduct data-protection impact assessments, and consult the supervisory authority where required;
+- assist the Controller, taking into account the nature of processing, in fulfilling its obligations to respond to data-subject requests and, taking account of the information available to Field Logic, to ensure security, notify breaches, conduct data-protection impact assessments, and consult the supervisory authority where required;

 5. Sub-processors

-The Customer authorises Field-Logic to engage sub-processors for the processing described in the Annex.
+The Customer gives general written authorisation for Field Logic to engage the sub-processors listed in the Annex for the processing described in the Annex.
 The current list is published in section 4 of the Privacy Policy.

 6. International transfers

-Where Field-Logic transfers personal data outside the UK / EEA in the course of providing the Service (for example to GitHub's US infrastructure for OAuth, or to Polar's US sub-processors), the transfer is covered either by an adequacy decision or by the UK International Data Transfer Addendum incorporating the EU Standard Contractual Clauses (Module 2 — Controller to Processor).
-Field-Logic completes a transfer impact assessment before relying on supplementary measures.
+Where Field Logic transfers personal data outside the UK / EEA in the course of providing the Service (for example to GitHub's US infrastructure for OAuth, or to Polar's US sub-processors), the transfer will be covered by an applicable adequacy decision or other lawful safeguard.
+Where required, the parties will enter into the 2021 EU Standard Contractual Clauses using Module 2 (Controller to Processor) or Module 3 (Processor to Processor), as applicable, together with the UK International Data Transfer Addendum for restricted UK transfers.
+The parties will complete the applicable transfer risk assessment and adopt required supplementary measures.

 7. Data-subject requests